 - Emails & presentations

 Cognitive-based materials could have a positive effect on the rate of learning, interest in learning, engagement with & retention of topic information with recruits & across ranks.
-This could result in more effective training sessions, processing tools & other transfers of information.
+This could result in more effective training sessions.

 RECRUIT READING ABILITIES